MariSelvi03/Bakery-System/README.md

 # Bakery System

 The DeliciousDesignPatterns project demonstrates how to implement various design patterns in Java.
 The project uses a bakery system as the context, showcasing how these patterns can be applied to solve common design problems.

-The following design patterns are implemented :
+## Design Patterns Implemented

 - **Behavioral Design Patterns**